MicrosoftDocs/azure-devops-docs/docs/build-release/concepts/agents/pools-queues.md

 ---
 ms.prod: vs-devops-alm
 title: Agents, pools, and queues
-description: Agent pools and queues for build and release management in Visual Studio Team Services and Team Foundation Server ms.technology: vs-devops-build ms.assetid: BD5478A8-48CF-4859-A0CB-6E1948CE2C89 ms.manager: douge
+description: Agent pools and queues for build and release management in VSTS and Team Foundation Server ms.technology: vs-devops-build ms.assetid: BD5478A8-48CF-4859-A0CB-6E1948CE2C89 ms.manager: douge